The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 ### Reassemble

 It’s possible to get 2 casts of Reassemble during Ifrit+Garuda phase instead of delaying the second cast to the start of Raktapaksa.
-You’ll have to be quite aggressive with precasting it during transition, be quick with your first gcd and avoid any clipping to pull it off though.
-Reassemble should come back up in time for the last or second-to-last gcd in the phase so you can get the cast out if you delay the last Drill in the phase for it.
+You’ll have to be quite aggressive with precasting it during transition, be quick with your first GCD and avoid any clipping to pull it off though.
+Reassemble should come back up in time for the last or second-to-last GCD in the phase so you can get the cast out if you delay the last Drill in the phase for it.

 ### Queen